Iota Herculis: Properties

-Iota Herculis is a spectroscopic binary having an orbital period of 111.5 days and a semi-major axis of at least 12.68 solar radius.
+Iota Herculis is a single-lined spectroscopic binary having an orbital period of 111.5 days.
+The primary star's semi-major axis around the barycenter is of at least 12.68 solar radius.
 The orbit is somewhat eccentric, at e = 0.53.
 Nothing is known about the companion.

 A light curve for Iota Herculis, plotted from TESS data.
 The 3.487 day period is marked in red.

 The primary component is a B-type subgiant star that is at the end of its hydrogen fusion stage.
 With a stellar classification B3IV, it is considerably larger than the Sun, having a mass that is 5.4 times solar and a radius 4.7 times.
 Though its apparent magnitude is only 3.80, it is 2,500 times more luminous than the Sun, yielding an absolute magnitude of −2.11, brighter in fact than most of the hot B stars in the Pleiades open star cluster.
 The Hipparcos satellite mission estimated its distance at roughly 152 parsecs (pc) from Earth, or 496 light-years (ly) away; an updated parallax measurement from Floor van Leeuwen in 2007, however, puts the distance at 455 ly with a much tighter error factor of only 8 ly.

 A companion at a separation of about 30 au from Iota Herculis has been reported at the Washington Double Star Catalog, but it has been observed only once and is considered unconfirmed.
 Another star has been identified with a common proper motion at an angular separation of 116 arcseconds and a visual magnitude of 12.1.
 This would place it approximately 18,000 AU away, giving it an orbit of about 1 million years.
 However, measurements by the Gaia spacecraft found it to be much farther away than Iota, and thus is not a member of the system.